Volunteer Surface Water Monitoring:

 In order for MassDEP to use volunteer and other "external" data (i.e. data not collected by MassDEP), we require that the following criteria are met:

 - Monitoring is conducted under a MassDEP-approved Quality Assurance Project Plan (QAPP).
 Each QAPP includes program specifics, the standard operating procedures (SOPs) for field sampling and laboratory analyses, and other details.
 Guidance on how to develop a volunteer QAPP can be found below.

 - Samples are analyzed by a qualified laboratory.
 These have proven capabilities for the selected analyses, well-documented SOPs, and a QA plan.
 MassDEP's Wall Experiment Station maintains a list of Certified Laboratories .
 MassDEP prefers that samples be analyzed by a state-certified lab.

-- The information is documented in a citable report, which includes discussion of quality assurance and quality control (QA/QC), as well as data management.
+- Information is documented in a citable report.
+In addition to data, program reports should include a discussion of quality assurance and quality control (QA/QC) results, as well as data management.

-Questions regarding volunteer water quality monitoring can be directed to the MADEP Division of Watershed Management or the Massachusetts Water Watch Partnership.
+Questions regarding volunteer water quality monitoring can be directed to Therese Beaudoin at firstname.lastname@example.org.